THE WHITLEY BAY DISCOVERY WALK

 It`s holiday time- let`s shout about it!

-1. The walk starts where most visitors to the town first arrived at the beginning of their fortnights holiday; the railway station.
-Opened in 1910 and replacing the original 1882 station the renaissance style building was designed for the North Eastern Railway Company by W. Bell.
-Having as its central feature an impressive clock tower, the station`s symmetrical façade looks directly towards the sea, the town`s raison d`être.
+1. The walk starts where most visitors to the town first arrived at the beginning of their fortnights` holiday; the railway station.
+Replacing the original 1882 station, this renaissance style building was designed for the North Eastern Railway Company by W. Bell and was formally opened in 1910.
+Having as its central feature an impressive clock tower, the station`s symmetrical facade looks directly towards the sea, the town`s reason for being.
 Inside the station, on the wall facing the former ticket office, is the mosaic triptych, `Passing` by the artist Ian Patience.
 The central panel features a nocturnal seascape whilst the two outer panels show a young family enjoying a day on the beach.
 Outside, to your right at the head of Clarence Crescent, stands a very rare combination of a telephone box/post office kiosk.
 Introduced in 1928, less than 50 of this K4 type kiosk were installed throughout the country.
 Proving unpopular with customers the majority were withdrawn in 1935 but somehow this one escaped the axe.
 It was Grade II listed in October 1986.

 Whitley Bay Railway Station Clock Tower

 3. Now head down the `bed & breakfast accommodation` dotted Esplanade, a clear sign that tourism still plays a vital role in the town, until you reach the promenade.
-On the right hand corner stood Sylvesters night club, which had, since it was built in 1910, many reincarnations; the Alletsa Ballroom, the Gaumont Cinema and the Empire Theatre.
+On the right hand corner, where you will see the large block of Empire Court apartment standing on the site of the old Empire Theatre which had, since it was built in 1910, many reincarnations - the Alletsa Ballroom, the Gaumont Cinema and Sylvesters nightclub.
 The Esplanade is in essence a continuation of Station Road and, therefore, provides an easy and direct link between the railway station and the seafront.
 This fact undoubtedly influenced the proposals to site from this point a pier which would have projected straight out into the sea.
 First planned in 1908, the scheme was abandoned because it was felt that the cast iron columns, which were to support the 270 metre platform and concert pavilion, would not withstand the forces of nature.
 A much grander scheme was drawn up in 1935 but, once again, the proposals failed to get off the ground.

 It`s all in the name!